ACCESS-NRI/access-hive.org.au/docs/getting_started/environments.md

 #### Command line and PBS

 When [manually loading the environment from the command line](#manually-load-the-environment) or [within a PBS job](#use-the-environment-within-a-pbs-job), you can load a particular version by explicitly specifying its release year and month (e.g., to load the April 2025 environment, specify `conda/analysis3-25.04`).<br>
-If you do not specify a version (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`) the latest environment version (the current month) will be loaded.<br>
+If you do not specify a version (e.g. using `conda/analysis3` rather than `conda/analysis3-YY.MM`) the latest frozen (the previous month's) environment version will be loaded.<br>

+!!! note
+    For rose/cylc, it is not recommended to specify a particular version of the environment (i.e. use `conda/analysis3` and not `conda/analysis3-YY.MM`).

 #### ARE